dumantikinca/Capstone-Project-4/README.md

 # Capstone-Project-4

-## Poised Project
+## Project Management System

 ### Description

 The Java program was written to assist the company in keeping track of the many projects that they work on.
-The program is designed to be a project management system for a small structural engineering firm called 'Poised'.
-Poised does the engineering needed to ensure the structural integrity of various buildings.
+The program is designed to be a project management system for a small structural engineering firm.
+The firm does the engineering needed to ensure the structural integrity of various buildings.

 ### Functionality